-The DDEC provided limited stipends, travel, and equipment funds to faculty completing specified training and course development.
+The DDEC provided stipends, travel, and equipment funds to faculty completing specified training and course development, as well as facilitated the process by which 33 FY14 faculty were able to participate in SLOAN's internationally-recognized Quality Matters (QM)™ Program.
 Faculty consistently indicated their appreciation for these efforts.
-Members of the UWG Online team played critical roles furthering the goals of the UWG strategic plan document titled "Grow West: A Strategic Plan for the Targeted Advancement of Online Teaching and Learning at UWG."
-This plan outlines seven recommendations to help UWG further leverage the potential of online learning including a recommendation to Develop a "System to Incentivize, Train, Support, and Hire Faculty Involved with Online Teaching and Learning."
+Members of the UWG Online team played critical roles furthering the goals of the UWG strategic plan document titled “Grow West: A Strategic Plan for the Targeted Advancement of Online Teaching and Learning at UWG.”
+This plan outlines seven recommendations to help UWG further leverage the potential of online learning including a recommendation to Develop a “System to Incentivize, Train, Support, and Hire Faculty Involved with Online Teaching and Learning.”
 This plan was unanimously approved by Faculty Senate, and should help us improve the compensation and working environment for faculty interested in online and teaching and learning as well as provide direction to recruit and retain the best online teachers.

 14) The University will endeavor to increase our overall enrollment to 14,500 by the year 2015.

-Enrollment in fully online courses courses has more than doubled in the last four years.
-Not counting eCore or WebMBA enrollments, fully online enrollment at UWG grew from 6,272 in FY09 to 15,979 in FY13.
+Enrollment in fully online courses courses has nearly tripled in the last five years.
+Not counting eCore or WebMBA enrollments, fully online enrollment at UWG grew from 6,272 in FY09 to 18,468 in FY14.